A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Results and discussion

+The difference between \textit{ae} and \textit{atom} is \textit{ae} excludes single-body contributions of water.
+Our results indicate that the single-body correction is unsuitable for frequency shift prediction.
+This explains why \textit{ae} performed better with short cut-range because the model with short cut-range has less energy correction.

+The results for \textit{mol} and \textit{regu} are similar, indicating minimal effect from excluding environment-environment interactions. \textit{mol} showed slightly better results than \textit{atom}. \textit{mol} has more atoms in its ``probe region'' than \textit{atom}, allowing further solvent molecules to enter the net.
+So \textit{mol} contains more interactions.
+Long cut-range also yielded better results in all models.
+Another probable reason for \textit{mol} better than \textit{atom} is the completeness problem discussed by Jiang Bin group\cite{Zhang2021}; only one center atom in the probe region makes the problem worse.

 The comparison of error distribution is shown in Figure \ref{fgr:distL4in1}, distribution of errors with short cut-range is in Figure S1.
 The Kernal Density Estimate (KDE) plot of error distribution is in Figure \ref{fgr:kde2in1}.
-The RMSEs results and the error distributions are better with long cut-range.
-This trend is the same as in the training curves in Figure \ref{fgr:compare2in1}.
-As mentioned, the environment effects act on the chromophore have a limit range.
-We speculate that the accuracy will keep increasing as the distance increases until the limit is exceeded.
-Unfortunately, due to computer memory and time limitations, we cannot use a cut-range of more than 10~\AA.
-Our findings suggest that a distance larger than 6~\AA\, may increase accuracy.

-On running time results shown in Fig. \ref{fgr:runtime2in1}, there is no significant difference between \textit{ae}, \textit{atom}, and \textit{mol} styles. \textit{regu} style with biggest network gave above 2 seconds per data point, the slowest running time.
-In practice, taking the QVP method for example, requires five energy calculation tasks for each sampled trajectory frame, and with the GFN2 method, the total running time used on one particular frame can exceed 5 minutes.
-Running time results show that all models, including the slowest \textit{regu} style models, are much faster than usual process.
+The trend observed in the error distribution results is consistent with the RMSE results.

+No significant difference in running time was found between \textit{ae}, \textit{atom}, and \textit{mol}, as shown in Figure \ref{fgr:runtime2in1}.
+The regular DP model \textit{regu} with the biggest network was the slowest.
+In QVP or DVR methods, the most time cost step is computing energy on grid structures containing hundreds of environmental atoms.
+Semi-empirical methods like GFN2 can take one minute to get energy.
+Five single-point energy calculations are necessary if we use five PODVR localized basis.
+Consequently, computing one frequency shift will take five minutes on one particular MD snapshot.
+So even the slowest model \textit{regu} is much faster than the usual method.

-However, these machine learning models can take a long time to train.
-The training time comparison is shown in Fig. \ref{fgr:compare2in1}. \textit{regu} style takes more than two weeks to get a stable training result, which greatly limits its practical value for frequency calculation.
-In contrast, for \textit{mol} style models, a stable result can be obtained within 100 hours, which shows that \textit{mol} style model also meets the practical requirements in terms of training time.
+However, as Figure \ref{fgr:compare2in1} shows, machine learning models need time to train. \textit{regu} took more than two weeks to get a stable training result, which limited its feasibility.
+In contrast, \textit{mol} models can obtain a stable result in 100 hours.
+We trained and tested all models in 8 CPUs.
+We believe running on GPU will be faster.
+As Figure S3c and S3d shows, we observed overfitting trends in \textit{mol} and \textit{regu} with 6~\AA\ cut range, but the RMSE results of validation are stable.